 - Place the potatoes directly on an oven rack in the center of the oven.
 Bake for 60 to 70 minutes, or until the potatoes are tender and a fork will easily pierce the largest potato when inserted into the center.

 - Remove to serving plate or individual plates and make a shallow cut down the center of each potato.
 Peel back a little of the skin on each and fluff a little of the potato with a fork.
-Serve with butter and sour cream, along with a sprinkling of herbs or bacon, if desired.
+Serve with butter and sour cream, along with a sprinkling of chives, parsley, or bacon, if desired.
 Or top the potatoes with shredded cheddar or pepper jack cheese and return them to the oven to melt the cheese.